This time around, Bernie Sanders has a tougher sale: himself

 It will be almost a year before the Iowa caucuses start producing winners and losers, but, Sanders' entry feels like a big victory for the left, according to Adam Green, co-founder of the Progressive Change Campaign Committee.

-Though the PCCC has endorsed Massachusetts Sen. Elizabeth Warren, Green said he sees the two progressive senators as a "one-two punch" that will keep the primary debate focused on issues of core concern to the left.
+Though the PCCC has endorsed Warren, Green said he sees the two progressive senators as a "one-two punch" that will keep the primary debate focused on issues of core concern to the left.

 "It really matters in terms of what issues get the spotlight in the 12 sanctioned debates and the day-to-day debate in the press," he said.
 "As there’s a rush of candidates to match Sanders and Warren on the issues, that inherently changes voters' perception of what ideas are in the mainstream and what ideas are viable against Trump."